Contact Us Today (424) 372-3112

 • Didn't have a lawyer when they agreed to a plea bargain

-• Had incompetent lawyer or ineffective assistance
+• Had an incompetent lawyer or ineffective assistance

 • Didn't understand the consequences of the plea bargain